daroczig/CEU-R-prod/README.md

 Note the above detailed steps for the above!

+Also, in the below steps, you can skip running all the instructions prefixed with 💪 -- as the Amazon AMI has already configured so for your convenience, and these steps are just here as an FYI if you want to reproduce the same environment later (eg for a hobby project or work).

 ### Preparations

 1. Log in to the central CEU AWS account: https://ceu.signin.aws.amazon.com/console